 When a baby is uncomfortable or has a pain e.g. when they have tummy ache or an inflamed food pipe (gullet or oesophagus) as can be seen with food allergies, they may find it hard to breastfeed comfortably.
 Lactation consultant and author Robyn Noble explains that as a result of their discomfort a baby can tend to clamp down or “bite” at the breast.
 This can compress the nipple causing soreness and often a marked ridge or crease will be seen across the nipple after the feed.
 Noble calls this a hypertonic bite response and makes suggestions to improve comfort and positioning for these babies in her book Breastfeeding Works!
 Even With Allergies, 2015.
 Babies with food allergy will usually have other symptoms, see Milk Allergy in Babies for more information.

-Paget’s disease of the nipple is a skin condition that looks like eczema but is due to an underlying cancer.
+Paget’s disease of the nipple is a skin condition that looks like eczema or psoriasis with flaking skin or itching, but is due to an underlying cancer.
+It is usually confined to one breast and is diagnosed by nipple biopsy if a week of steroid treatment doesn’t rapidly improve the condition.
 Dr Jack Newman says:

 It is quite uncommon in women of childbearing age but it can occur.
 Paget’s disease is easily mistaken for eczema because of the flaking skin and itching.
 Most mothers with eczema get it on both breasts though, while Paget’s disease usually involves only one.
 If treatment with a steroid ointment does not result in rapid resolution (within a week) of the problem, the mother should see her doctor.
 The diagnosis is made by biopsy of the nipple.
 This does not mean the mother should stop breastfeeding on that side—she cannot transfer cancer to the baby by breastfeeding.

-Sometimes it can be very difficult to determine the root cause of sore nipples because several factors may be involved at the same time.
-An IBCLC lactation consultant can be a valuable member of your healthcare team to help to identify likely causes and management strategies 7.
+When helping a mother with sore nipples it is important to take a comprehensive and full medical history to identify all the factors that might be involved.10 An IBCLC lactation consultant can be a valuable member of your healthcare team to take this history and help to identify likely causes and management strategies.

 Sore nipples and an older baby